 A gentle nudge doesn’t always get you moving in the right direction.
-Sometimes what you really need, is a punch to the throat.
+Sometimes what you really need, is a swift kick in the ass.
 And you’re in luck!
-Today I’m handing out mint chocolate chip ice cream cones and throat-punches, and, as the saying goes, I’m all out of ice cream cones.
+Today I’m handing out mint chocolate chip ice cream cones and booty-kicks, and, as the saying goes, I’m all out of ice cream cones … because I ate them all.

 Normally I’m well mannered and delicately put you on the path of least resistance to reach your goals.
 “Yes, go this way, please.
 Careful.
 Don’t trip.”